BKWLD/nuxt-stylus-resources-loader/README.md

-_This package is a Stylus port of [nuxt-sass-resources-loader](https://github.com/anteriovieira/nuxt-sass-resources-loader)_

 # nuxt-stylus-resources-loader

-This module does all the hard work of configuring [sass-resources-loader](https://github.com/shakacode/sass-resources-loader) for your nuxt application.
+This module does all the hard work of configuring global stylus mixins, functions, variables, etc. for your Nuxt application.

-> `sass-resources-loader` @import your SASS resources into every required SASS module.
-So you can use your shared variables & mixins across all SASS styles without manually importing them in each file.
-Made to work with CSS Modules!

 ## Install

 ```sh
 npm i nuxt-stylus-resources-loader

 # or

 yarn add nuxt-stylus-resources-loader
 ```